What Texas Parents Need to Know About Drowning Incidents

 It is no secret that temperatures can soar above 100 degrees throughout Texas summers.
 Many families with young children cool down by going for a swim at a pool, beach, or one of the many lakes in Texas.
 However, drowning is one of the leading causes of unintentional deaths among children ages 1 to 4 in Texas.
 According to the Texas Department of Family and Protective Services, in 2022 there were 76 reported cases of child drownings in our state, so it’s crucial that parents, daycare providers, and summer camp workers alike take preventative measures to protect little ones.

-As we approach the summer months, our Texas child injury lawyers at The Button Law Firm are working to raise awareness of drowning risks and the proactive steps parents and childcare providers can take to keep children of all ages safe in bodies of water—big and small.
+As we approach the summer months, our Texas child injury lawyer team at The Button Law Firm is working to raise awareness of drowning risks and the proactive steps parents and childcare providers can take to keep children of all ages safe in bodies of water—big and small.

 Common Places Where Kids Can Drown in Texas